 See Related: Interesting Facts About Germany

 Füchschen Brewery began brewing beer as far back as 1640 in a small alehouse.
 Then in 1848, the brewery officially became Füchschen Alt Brewery.
-This is by far my favorite Germany altbier and traditional altbier brewpubs.
+This is by far my favorite German altbier and traditional altbier brewpub.

 The brewery offers Füchschen altbier, Füchschen pilsner, party kegs, Füchschen non-alcoholic and Füchschen Christmas beer.

 Füchschen alt beer is malt-filled and light on the palate.
 It is made with caramel malts and has an aesthetically appealing copper color.
 Füchschen pilsner is made with flowery aroma hops and bitter malt.
 It fuses tartness and tenderness into its taste.

 Füchschen non-alcoholic is a refreshing brew for those who want the taste of altbier without the alcohol.
 The Füchschen Christmas beer is tapped every Christmas eve in a limited quantity and served in a special sommelier beer glass.
 It is brewed with caramel and dried fruit to give it a rounded bitterness.